 The first claim mentioned refers to a deficiency in the area of the Pawnee Indian Reservation in Nebraska, which was granted to these Indians by the treaty of September 24, 1857 (11 Stat.
 L., 729).
-This treaty provided that the Pawnees should have a reservation 30 miles long and 15 miles wide.
-After the survey was made the east and west line was found to be $29\frac{1}{2}$ miles in length, which resulted in a deficiency of 4,800 acres of land.
+This treaty provided that the Pawnees should have a reservation 30 miles treaty provided that the Pawnees should have a reservation 30 miles long and 15 miles wide.
+After the survey was made the east and west long and 15 miles wide.
+After the survey was made the east and west line was found to be 29g miles in length, which resulted in a deficiency of 4,800 acres of land.
 A definite statement by the Commissioner of Indian Affairs is found in the report of the Commissioner for 1874, page 36.
 An effort was made at that time to obtain an appropriation to pay the Pawnees for the 4,800 acres, but such appropriation does not appear to have ever been made.
-At that time it was proposed to pay the Pawnee Indians \$1.25 per acre for the difference between the reservation as granted and as surveyed.
+At that time it was proposed to pay appear to have ever been made.
+At that time it was proposed to pay the Pawnee Indians \$1.25 per acre for the difference between the reserted and as surveyed.
 This would result in a total amount of \$6,000, which it does not appear has ever been paid to the tribe.